jimbraithwaite/jim/pages/living-with-leukaemia.md

 Cancer, so far, has been relatively kind to me - physically, at least.

-Mentally, perhaps, it has taken more of a toll.
+Mentally perhaps, it has taken more of a toll.

 ***

 ### Why I wrote this

 My memory of this section of my life is poor.
 It takes significant effort to piece together.
-I think my mind has done a decent job at blotting out a lot of the detail of that time.
+My mind has been efficient at blotting out a lot of the detail.
 A coping mechanism, most likely.

+I often find myself having to recall this information when I'm speaking to people, whether or not I've known them a significant amount of time.
-As I've gotten older, I think it becomes important to document the important moments in ones life.
+As I've gotten older, I've felt the importantance of being able to document this.